AnthonyTornetta/Cosmos/README.md

 To get started, install your OS dependencies [here](https://bevyengine.org/learn/book/getting-started/setup/#install-os-dependencies).
 The dependencies section is all you need to do.

-This project requires the latest nightly rust to compile.
-To swap to nightly, run the command

-`rustup default nightly`.
+You need to be running [Steam](https://store.steampowered.com/about/) in the background to launch the server and client.

 To run the client, navigate to the cosmos_client directory and run